Lowest Common Ancestor of a Binary Tree

 Problem Statement

 Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.
-The lowest common ancestor is defined between two nodes p
+The lowest common ancestor is defined between two nodes p and q as the lowest node in the tree that has both p and q as descendants.

 Example